metaspartan/inframon/README.md

 http://your_server_ip:3869
 ```

-Replace `your_server_ip` with the actual local network or public IP address of your server.
+Replace `your_server_ip` with the actual local network IP address of your server.

 ## Configuration

-Edit `lib/api.ts` to change the server's local IP address.
+Edit `lib/api.ts` to change the server's local IP address if having issues and run `bun run build` again.